luapgnibrof/nixos-framework/README.md

-# NixOS Framework — Push-Button Installer (Option 1)
+# NixOS Framework — Push-Button Installer

 This repo installs NixOS on a Framework laptop with:
 - Full-disk LUKS